Lakers News: Latest on Kawhi Leonard Rumors, Carmelo Anthony and More

 Rajon Rondo on a call w/local media.
 "I mean I think you put any team any group of players around LeBron James as he’s done (8) straight times, he’s going to the Finals.
 Obviously my expectations are the exact same things."

 Ideally, Rondo will pull all of this off for the Lakers.
-He doesn't need to start over Ball in order to have a positive impact on the young point guard, and he doesn't need to start in order to push the Lakers into a deep playoff run.
+He doesn't need to start over Ball in order to have a positive impact on the young point guard or push the Lakers into a deep playoff run.

-Of all the free agents the Lakers have added, Rondo is likely the one most liked by James.
+Of all the free agents the Lakers have added, Rondo is probably the one most liked by James.
 Having an experienced veteran who can respond to all sorts of situations and produce under immense pressure while chasing a championship has been a rarity around James for years.

 Rondo fills that gap and helps the organization develop talent for the future.
 That's not bad for a one-year deal.